31 Best Looker Studio Connectors for Marketing Agencies in 2026

 Google Ad Manager 360

-- Use Case: Analyze detailed data on ad impressions, spend, and revenue
+• Use Case: Ad impressions, spend, and revenue analysis

 Microsoft Advertising (Supermetrics)

-- Cons: Less advanced analysis features compared to native integrations
+• Cons: Less advanced than native Google integrations

 Supermetrics Facebook Ads connector for Looker Studio